 If the Glendale dentist suspects structural abnormalities within the joint itself, further research may be necessary to clarify the treatment and the diagnosis.

 To assess the condition of the temporomandibular joint, orthopantomography, ultrasound, X-ray of the TMJ, and computed tomography (CT) of the TMJ are performed.
 You may need CT (computed tomography) to clarify the bone structure of the jaw and joint.

 Magnetic resonance imaging (MRI) can be used to allow the dentist to view the soft tissues surrounding the articular disc.

-Depending on what is seen in the picture, the dentist may recommend using intraoral triad, orthodontic treatment or treatment in maxillofacial surgeons.
+Depending on what is seen in the picture, the dentist may recommend using an intraoral triad, orthodontic treatment, or treatment in maxillofacial surgeons.

 Methods of TMJ Treatment